coderinsider/Laravel-Socialite/README.md

 * This token is passed to the service which will then be used in place of the user's username and password

 # Socialite controller and model setup
-In this video, we are going to take a loot at ...
+In this Section, we are going to take a loot at ...
 * Create a controller to manage our social networks
 * Create a model to manage our social networks
 * Setup a database relationship one-to-many to allow multiple social networks per account